 How Is My Privacy Protected?

 You have the ability to control the cookies that you accept or refuse.
-There will also be a way for you to decline behavioral advertising by a specific company.
-Signatories will have to provide a means for you to decline behavioral advertising from them.
+You can also decline to be served behavioral advertising by a specific company.

-Australian Privacy laws also govern the way that your information is used, protected and handled.
+In Australia, there are laws that govern the way that your information is used, protected and handled.